 So get your vegan Hanukkah candles lit and your stovetop warm—it’s about to get chozy in here.

 We wouldn’t leave you hanging on the first night of Hanukkah without some vegan gelt!
+You can find plenty of vegan chocolate options.
 We love these adorable fair-trade vegan chocolate coins from Divine Chocolate—just make sure to get the dark chocolate since they also make a non-vegan milk chocolate version.
 You can also make your own vegan gelt treats at home by melting some of your favorite vegan chocolate chips using an adorable silicone Hanukkah mold.

 For the first night of Hanukkah, let’s spark things off with some grate golden potato latkes!
 How could you say “no” to such perfect pancakes?
 Easy to make and simple to modify, latkes are a Jewish staple and a great way to draw your loved ones to the table.

 Did you know the earliest versions of latkes were made from curd cheese?
 Potatoes weren’t introduced to Europe until the late 16th century but once they were, they became wildly popular due to their affordability.
 While you’re welcome to try your hand at a vegan cheese latke, we’re sticking with this classic potato version with a carmelized onion dip here at World of Vegan.

 And here’s another version of vegan latkes made with aquafaba!

 The second night of the Festival of Lights calls for a warm bowl of our Vegan Matzo Ball Soup!
 A delectable dish heavy with fall flavors, this matzo ball soup will keep you cozy as you spin the dreidel with your loved ones and watch the menorah flicker from the window.